Have you put much thought into your website’s user experience yet? If not, you definitely should.

 6. Use Images Wisely

-Many users find themselves skeptical of companies who use too many stock photos, rather than custom photos that showcase the company’s own brand.
+Many users find themselves skeptical of companies that use too many stock photos rather than custom photos that showcase the company’s brand.
 But using custom images tactfully on your site can improve visitors’ trust in your company, and it can increase the chances they’ll return to your site.

 Images are powerful elements when it comes to catching human attention.
 Make the most of that attention and boost user experience along the way by including brand-specific custom photos!